 These servers also boast exceptional unblocking abilities; you can gain access to content from anywhere in the world.
 Also, they offer the highest possible speeds coupled with unlimited bandwidth.

-On the other hand, free VPNs have few servers, limited bandwidth, and they cap your speeds once you reach the set bandwidth.
+On the other hand, free VPNs have few servers and limited bandwidth and cap your speeds once you reach the set bandwidth.

 Security and privacy-wise, free VPNs log your data and share it with other parties.
 They also lack proper implementation of security.
-Paid VPNs offer stellar security with features such as leak protection that bolster your VPN connection.
+Paid VPNs offer stellar security with leak protection that bolsters your VPN connection.

 They also don’t log your activities or monitor/track what you do online.

 These are features that enhance the functionality of Paid VPNs.
-They help in security, privacy, and bypassing geo-restrictions, censorship, and VPN blocks.
+They help security, privacy, and bypass geo-restrictions, censorship, and VPN blocks.

-Dedicated IP: a dedicated IP address is suitable for services that blacklist VPN connections.
+Dedicated IP: a dedicated IP address is suitable for services that blocklist VPN connections.
 Usually, VPNs use shared IP addresses.

-Some services, such as banks, may detect this as a fraudulent instance.
+Some services, such as banks, may detect this as fraudulent.
 To avoid this, premium VPNs offer you a personal IP address.
 You can also use it for remote access, streaming services, and gaming.

 Obfuscation: other paid VPN call it VPN scrambling.
 This feature is often used to bypass VPN blocks and censorship.

 When activated, it disguises your VPN connections and makes them seem like regular HTTPS traffic using port 403.
-Since this traffic is rarely blocked even by the firewall, you will bypass VPN blocks without any hassle.
+Since the firewall rarely blocks this traffic, you bypass VPN blocks without hassle.

 Double VPN: This feature offers double protection.
 Also known as multi-hop, this feature lets you connect to two VPN servers in different locations.

-This technique adds an encryption layer, and your IP address is hidden behind two servers.
+This technique adds an encryption layer; your IP address is hidden behind two servers.
 Double VPN ensures maximum privacy and security; tracking you will be hard.

 It is suitable for devices that don’t allow native app installations.
 However, it is not ideal for security and privacy.

-You can pick several alternatives to a paid VPN, each with their advantages and disadvantages.
+You can pick several alternatives to a paid VPN, each with its advantages and disadvantages.

-A Smart DNS and a VPN share the excellent ability of bypassing geo-restrictions and gaining access to content such as streaming services.
+A Smart DNS and a VPN share the excellent ability to bypass geo-restrictions and gain access to content such as streaming services.

 A Smart DNS achieves this feat by utilizing the combined capabilities of a proxy and a DNS.
 The DNS receives and services your DNS queries, and the proxy changes your geo-location.

-However, this setup doesn’t help you with your online security and privacy.
+However, this setup doesn’t help your online security and privacy.
 A Smart DNS doesn’t secure your online connection or data; it doesn’t use encryption or a secure tunnel.